U-VISA Submission Process

 U-Visa Submission Process For Attorneys and Pro Per Petitioners

 Requests for Submission of Law Enforcement Certifications to the L.A.
 City Attorney's Office.

 In order for this office to review your case for certification, your case must meet the following criteria:

-2. Your client was a victim of qualifying criminal activity.
+Your client was a victim of qualifying criminal activity. (link to website)

-3. Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the investigation or prosecution of the crime.
+Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the investigation or prosecution of the crime.
 If your client is under the age of 16 or unable to provide information due to a disability, a parent, guardian, or next friend may assist law enforcement on their behalf.
 As per California Law, helpfulness is presumed if, your client has not refused to provide information reasonably requested by law enforcement or this Office.
 (See Cal.
-Penal Code Section 679.10 for further information).
+Penal Code Section 679.10 for further information, link to website).

 Procedure for Submission

 If you would like the City Attorney’s Office to review your client’s U-Visa Law Enforcement Certification request, please follow the procedure outlined below.
 Failure to follow the correct procedure may cause delay in our review of your request.